drts01/notes/stackedit/edu/Python - Viv.md

 ## Documentation

 ### Commenting
+> comments often are used as a deodorant....
+When you feel the need to write a comment, first try to refactor the code so that any
+comment becomes superfluous.
+-- Martin Fowler, Refactoring

+>The proper use of comments is to compensate for our failure to express ourself in code.
+--Robert Martin, Clean Code

 * [Are comments a code smell?
 Yes!
 No?
 It Depends.](https://pragtob.wordpress.com/2017/11/14/are-comments-a-code-smell-yes-no-it-depends/)
 * [Code Tells You How, Comments Tell You Why](https://blog.codinghorror.com/code-tells-you-how-comments-tell-you-why/)
 * \# TODO: add comments by [Nik Kantar](https://www.nkantar.com), PyOhio 2019 ([slides](https://github.com/nkantar/talks/tree/master/todo_add_comments/2019_07_pyohio), [video](https://www.youtube.com/watch?v=Y3eKG3mpj_E))